HowToThink/HowToThink/source/PvL_05.rst

         new_string = our_string.

-When you type the period to select one of the methods of ``our_string``, your editor might pop up a selection window showing all the methods (there are around 70 of them --- thank goodness we'll only use a few of those!) that could be used on your string.
+When you type the period to select one of the methods of ``our_string``, your editor might pop up a selection window — typically by pressing ``Tab`` — showing all the methods (there are around 70 of them --- thank goodness we'll only use a few of those!) that could be used on your string.

     .. image::  illustrations/string_methods.png

-When you type the name of the method, some further help about its parameter and return type, and its docstring, will be displayed.
-This is a good example of a tool --- PyScripter --- using the meta-information --- the docstrings --- provided by the module programmers.
+When you type the name of the method, some further help about its parameter and return type, and its docstring, may be displayed by your scripting environments (for instance, in a Jupyter notebook you can get this inofrmation by pressing ``Shift+Tab`` after a function name).

     .. image::  illustrations/swapcase.png